msaurelius/msaurelius/README.md

 from HackThisSite.<br>
 - 🌱 I’m currently following the penetration tester from HTB<br>
 - ⚡ Fun fact: Fire emblem is my favourite game , specific Birthright.<br>

+## Important notes
+### <b>UC meaning
+Under construction.Currently I am ordering my previous containers and some containers needs more information such as printscreens, container description or context.